 Chief amongst these is the 7 inch color screen which is of surprising build quality as you would usually expect a screen on a karaoke machine within this price range to be of quite low quality.

-One disappointment with this product is that the included 300 songs are all either holiday carols or children's songs, so most users will get very little use out of the included tracks.
-However, if you have a child who is attempting to get into karaoke, this could be an excellent bonus.
+One disappointment with Karaoke USA GF839 is that the included 300 songs are all either holiday carols or children’s songs, so most users will get very little use out of the included tracks.
+However, if you have a child who is attempting to get into karaoke, this could be an excellent bonus

 The dock to connect to your iOS devices allows you some versatility in how you play your karaoke tracks, meaning you are not restricted exclusively to the usage of CD+G discs.
 Generally, this a great product for the relatively low price point.